 On October 7, 2019, the Company announced that field geology identified two priority areas of the West Valley portion of the property that show potential for porphyry style copper mineralization called the Abbott and PIM prospects.
 At the PIM, recent logging road construction cut two outcrops of copper mineralization and initial grab samples collected across two zones returned 5m of 0.41% copper and 10m of 0.29% copper with trace molybdenum.
-The Company performed induced polarization geophysical surveys on the Abbott and PIM areas and positive results were announced December 20, 2019 that indicate a one km diameter annular-shaped chargeability anomaly occurs beneath and adjacent the surface copper showings.
+The Company performed induced polarization geophysical surveys on the Abbott and PIM areas and positive results were announced December 20, 2019 that indicate a one km diameter annual-shaped chargeability anomaly occurs beneath and adjacent the surface copper showings.

 On May 21 and June 8th, 2020, the Company announced the start and completion of Phase 1 field work at the Rateria and West Valley property, respectively.
-This work in part utilized an XRF and short wave infra red spectral tool (TerraSpec Hero) to study hydrothermal white micas within existing drill core and several surface prospects.
-The goal is to correlate Happy Creek's zones and prospects with those data recently published and known to occur on the adjacent Highland Valley Copper Mine property with respect to copper deposit centres.
+This work in part utilized an XRF and short wave infra-red spectral tool (TerraSpec Hero) to study hydrothermal white micas within existing drill core and several surface prospects.
+The goal is to correlate Happy Creek's zones and prospects with those data recently published and known to occur on the adjacent copper mine property with respect to copper deposit centres.

-On July 13th, 2020, the Company announced results of a hyperspectral study performed on Zone 1, 2 and a few other surface copper showings on the Rateria and West Valley property.
-The results suggest the porphyry copper style alteration is closely comparable with that found next door at the producing Highland Valley Copper mine, and there is opportunity to discover similar deposits in or near Zone 1,2 at Rateria and the untested PIM target on the West Valley property.
-The board has approved a 3,000 metre drill program to test several drill targets including some enhanced by the hyperspectral results.
+On July 13th, 2020, the Company announced results of a hyperspectral study performed on Zone 1,2 and a few other surface copper showings on the Rateria and West Valley property.
+The results suggest the porphyry copper style alteration is closely comparable with that found next door at the currently producing mine, and there is opportunity to discover similar deposits in or near Zone 1,2 at Rateria and the untested PIM target on the West Valley property.
+The board has approved up to 3,000 metres of drilling to test several drill targets on the property.
+A new undocumented copper showing was located and sampled on the West Valley property.
+The Rick prospect contains pyrite, malachite, chalcopyrite and samples containing up to 0.64% copper occur in an area approximately 50 metres by 100 metres.